tiagomanunes/mdfindings2reptor/docs/example_finding_2.md

 ---
 Now say that these lines are not meant to be part of this Summary section.
 You had the best intentions, even adding that horizontal line separator.

-Unfortunately, as far as the script is concerned, a section only ends when another section begins (with a new header), or when the end of file is reached.
+Unfortunately, as far as the script is concerned, a section only ends when another section begins (with a new header), or when end of file is reached.

 So if you want to have some content at the end of the file that is not related to a SysReptor section, you'll have to put it inside one last heading.